fablabbcn/smartcitizen-api/README.md

   2. `docker-compose build`
   2. `docker-compose up -d`

-### Using Capistrano (not used with Docker)
-`bundle exec cap production deploy` < password currently required. **Don't run this without discussing in Slack or issues first**.
-We will be automating deployments with CI/Travis so this command will eventually be deprecated.

-`bundle exec cap production deploy:setup_config` < deploy configuration (symlinks to nginx, monit, etc..)

-If you need to restart Sidekiq:

-`bundle exec cap production sidekiq:restart`

 ## Working with MQTT and WebSockets

 If running on Docker, there should be a EMQ Dashboard running on http://localhost:18083 (Log in with **admin:public**)